-If you love punchy sauces with your steak then you have to try this fillet steak with bois boudrin.
+If you love punchy sauces with your steak then you have to try this steak with bois boudrin.
 Try it with any steak!
 It's a delicious recipe full of flavour and perfect for a special meal or date night.

-What Ingredients are in bois boudrin?
+What is bois boudrin?

 It's fair to say that you do have to love punchy flavours to enjoy this.
 It is a big bold sauce and if you do prefer things to be a little more subtle it might not be for you.
 However, if you like your meals to have a bit of a kick to them then I’m sure you’ll love bois boudrin as much as we did.

 Ingredient notes for steak with bois boudrin?

 To make this steak with bois boudrin you'll need:

 - Onion - Most recipes call for shallots but I tend to use onions as I always have some in the cupboard.
 I think they are interchangeable for most recipes including this one.
 Feel free to use red or brown onions.